VijayKumarDVK96/react-movies-app/README.md

 > **Dependencies:** React Router Dom, React Loading Skeleton, React Responsive Carousel, Font Awesome
 > **API:** TMDB movies

-# Pseudo Code
+#  Functionality

- - Initialize api url and credentials, and execute the api using fetch function and display results.
+-   **Initialize API:** Set up the API URL and credentials, then execute the API call using the `fetch` function to retrieve movie data and display the results.

- - Add a carousel and append the popular movies fetched from api.
+-   **Carousel for Popular Movies:** Implement a carousel to display popular movies fetched from the API.

- - Add a nav menu for movie types such as popular, top rated, upcoming and set the movies to display based on that movie types accordingly.
+-   **Navigation Menu:** Include a navigation menu for movie types such as popular, top-rated, and upcoming.
+Set the displayed movies based on the selected movie type.

- - Add a common cards for all movie grid.
+-   **Common Movie Cards:** Utilize common cards for all movie grids to maintain consistency in the UI.

- - Add a movie details page to display complete information about the movie based on the api.
+-   **Movie Details Page:** Create a page to display complete information about a selected movie based on the API data.